Level 7, Radio New Zealand House, 155 The Terrace, PO Box 5501

 We welcome your feedback on NZ Suburbs and Localities (Pilot)

 Are the changes to the NZ Suburbs and Localities (Pilot) dataset useful?
 Have you identified any opportunities to improve NZ Suburbs and Localities (Pilot) ?
-Any other feedback? **Please provide feedback via this short [survey](https://landinformationnz.au1.qualtrics.com/jfe/form/SV_bgEkNUkVhJBXrdc) by 29th October 2022.**
+Any other feedback? **Please provide feedback via this short [survey](https://landinformationnz.au1.qualtrics.com/jfe/form/SV_bgEkNUkVhJBXrdc).**

 **APIs and web services**